ItsCinnabar/ptpfl/README.md

 ## Filter Options

+These options can be specified in a comma separated list within a string.
+For example: `"source": "cam,ts,dvd-screener"`.

 | Resolution | Codec | Container | Source |
 | --- | --- | --- | --- |
 |anysd|XviD|AVI|CAM|